 Benefits of Ranked Choice Voting

 Eliminates the “spoiler effect” to elect a candidate who appeals to a broad base of voters.
 In our current system, candidates can win election despite being the last choice of most voters.
 Ranked Choice Voting guarantees the election of majority winners, whose support extends beyond a narrow base.
-RCV uses a series of “instant runoffs” to find a winner with a majority of votes in the final round.
+RCV significantly reduces hyper-polarization elements that are destroying effective democracy.

 Encourages voters to choose their favorite, without settling for the “lesser of two evils.”
 In our current system, if your favorite candidate is unlikely to win, some urge you to cast a “safe” vote for one of the front-runners to avoid electing the one you like least.
 Others urge you to stick to your principles and vote for your favorite candidate.
 Voters shouldn’t be forced to take sides in this lose-lose dilemma.
 Ranked Choice Voting enables all voters to vote for candidates they support, not just against the ones they oppose.

-Rewards candidates who reach beyond their base to find common ground with more voters.
-Voters are tired of toxic campaign rhetoric and mud-slinging.
-With Ranked Choice Voting, candidates do best when they reach out positively to as many voters as possible, including those supporting their opponents.
-While candidates must still differentiate themselves to earn 1st-choice support, a campaign that emphasizes negative attacks over positive ideas may lose the crucial 2nd and 3rd choices needed to win a majority.
+RCV rewards candidates who reach beyond their base to find common ground with more voters.
+With RCV, candidates are motivated to run positive, issue-focused campaigns and to reach out to all voters, as they do best when they reach out positively to as many voters as possible, including those supporting their opponents.

-Tempers intra-party tensions during contested primaries and choosing nominees with a mandate from party voters.
 By allowing voters to rank primary candidates in order of preference, Ranked Choice Voting helps consolidate rather than divide competing party factions.
-The incentive to positively campaign under RCV means fewer rifts between party members after a hotly contested primary, and the requirement winners demonstrate a majority of support under RCV will give nominees the mandate they need to rally party members behind them.
+The incentive to positively campaign under RCV means fewer rifts between candidates after a hotly contested primary, and the requirement winners demonstrate a majority of support under RCV will give nominees the mandate they need to rally together.